Statuses in Latin with translation. Quotes in Latin with translation

 35. Do, ut des; facio, ut facias.

-I give so that you give; I make you do.
+I give that you give; I want you to do it.

-A Roman law formula that establishes a legal relationship between two persons.
-Wed from Russian the expression "You to me - I to you."
+A Roman law formula establishing the legal relationship between two persons.
+Wed. from Russian with the expression “You give me - I give you.”

 [Dotsendo discimus].